h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_7_MCQ.md

 Therefore, $\arg \underset{\theta}{\max} \log L(\theta)p(\theta)$ correctly defines the MAP estimator.

+### Question 14
+Maximum a posteriori (MAP) classifies labels with the highest posterior probability value.
+Using Bayes Rule, we can find the solution as

+$$\arg \max_Y \frac{p(X|Y)p(Y)}{p(X)}$$

+Now, pick the correct statements about the maximum likelihood (ML) solution.

+**Options:**
+A) ML ignores the prior and evidence to reach the simple solution.
+B) ML ignores the evidence for the simple solution.
+C) As we cannot ignore the prior and evidence, ML solution is equivalent to the MAP.
+D) ML is equivalent to MAP when the prior distribution is uniform.

+**Answer:** A, B, D

+**Explanation:** Maximum likelihood estimation focuses solely on maximizing the likelihood function $p(X|Y)$.
+Option A is correct because ML ignores both the prior $p(Y)$ and the evidence $p(X)$ from Bayes' rule.
+Option B is also correct since ML specifically ignores the evidence term $p(X)$ in the denominator.
+Option C is incorrect because ML and MAP are generally different unless the prior is uniform.
+Option D is correct because when the prior $p(Y)$ is uniform (constant for all values of $Y$), the MAP estimate becomes equivalent to the ML estimate since the uniform prior doesn't influence which value of $Y$ maximizes the posterior probability.

 ## Related Topics

 - [[L2_4_MCQ|Maximum Likelihood Estimation Multiple Choice Questions]]